Although his name has been synonymous with tokin’ up doobies for the last 40 years in films like Up in Smoke

 It’ll make you feel emotions.
 What it is about the Chicano artists that I collect is that they can really, really paint.
 It’s like someone that can really, really play an instrument.
 It’s a talent that a lot of Chicanos display.
 If you want to see really good paintings, go see it.

-Back in 1978 when you made Up in Smoke, did you ever think there would be a time when states in the U.S. were going to legalize marijuana for recreation?
+click to enlarge Back in 1978 when you made Up in Smoke, did you ever think there would be a time when states in the U.S. were going to legalize marijuana for recreation?

 “Kill the Pachuco Bastard!”